If you would like support from the university you will need to provide us with some evidence of your disability or condition(s). For example:

-There are three Needs Assessment Centres based in Brighton and you can attend whichever is most convenient.
+There are five Needs Assessment Centres based in Sussex and you can attend whichever is most convenient.
 Alternatively, there are also other centres based around the country.

 Find your nearest Assessment Centre on the DSA-QAG website.

-It can take up to four weeks after your needs assessment before you receive your "confirmation of funding" letter.
+It can take up to four weeks (or longer during busier times therefore apply for your DSA funding early) after your needs assessment before you receive your confirmation of funding letter.
 This outlines the items and/or support that has been agreed.
 The letter will include instructions on how you can order any equipment and access support.

-Please contact us if you have any questions about this process.
-Contact details can be found at the bottom of this page.
+Get in touch with us if you have any questions about this process.

 If your funding is through Student Finance England, you will be asked to pay the first £200 of your computer equipment, but the university's DSA Reimbursement Fund can assist students whose household income is £25,000pa or less.

-If you have had any non-medical helper support agreed, such as mentoring or study skills tuition, we can help to arrange this for you if the University of Brighton is your recommended provider.
+If you have had any non-medical helper support agreed, 1:1 specialist mentoring or 1:1 study skills tuition, we can help to arrange this for you if the University of Brighton is your recommended provider.